Russia's Putin tells Japan's Abe: 'Let's sign peace deal this year'

 The two countries are in dispute over a chain of Pacific islands and as a result have still not formally ended their World War Two hostilities.

-“An idea has just come into my head,” Putin said, turning toward Abe, during a question and answer session at an economic forum in the Russian city of Vladivostok.
+“An idea has just come into my head,” Putin said, turning towards Abe, during a question and answer session at an economic forum in the Russian city of Vladivostok.

 “Let’s conclude a peace treaty before the end of this year, without any pre-conditions.”

+“Shinzo said let’s change approaches.
+Okay,” Putin said, before proposing they sign a peace treaty.

+Abe, who said on Monday that talks with Putin were moving toward a peace treaty, did not give a response.

-Reporting by Denis Pinchuk, Vladimir Soldatkin and Polina Nikolskaya; Writing by Christian Lowe; Editing by Andrew Osborn
+Reporting by Denis Pinchuk, Vladimir Soldatkin and Polina Nikolskaya; Writing by Christian Lowe and Tom Balmforth; Editing by Andrew Osborn